Onsite Personnel

 🌐 Online: onsitepersonnel.com/contact-us

-Basic food safety awareness, ability to follow procedures, physical capability for standing and lifting, and reliable attendance.
-Prior food production experience is valuable but not always required for entry-level positions.
+Basic food safety awareness, ability to follow protocols, physical capability for demanding work, and reliable attendance.
+Prior food production experience helps but isn’t always required for entry-level positions.

-2. How can food producers handle seasonal staffing needs?
+2. How do food producers handle seasonal staffing?

 Partner with a staffing agency that can scale quickly.
 Maintain a core team of permanent employees and supplement with temporary workers during peak production periods.

-3. What food production positions should be direct hires?
+3. Which food production positions should be direct hires?

-Supervisors, quality control staff, skilled machine operators, and sanitation leads should typically be permanent employees.
-These positions require training investment and benefit from long-term commitment.
+Supervisors, quality control staff, skilled machine operators, and sanitation leads typically warrant permanent placement.
+These positions require training investment and benefit from employee commitment.

-4. How does a staffing agency ensure food safety compliance?
+4. How do staffing agencies ensure food safety compliance?

 5. What shifts do food production facilities typically run?

 Many food facilities operate multiple shifts, including days, evenings, nights, and weekends.
-Staffing agencies can help find workers available for various shift schedules.
+Staffing agencies maintain networks of candidates available for various schedules.

 6. How can food producers reduce turnover?

-Offer competitive wages, provide permanent positions for reliable workers, maintain comfortable working conditions, and create advancement opportunities.
-Workers stay when they see a future with your company.
+Offer competitive wages reflecting physical demands, provide permanent positions for reliable workers, maintain comfortable working conditions, and create advancement opportunities.
+Workers stay when valued.